How Can I Improve My Child’s Behaviour at Home?

 Setting Clear Expectations

 Clear expectations are not the same as strict rules.
-They are simple, understandable guidelines that help your child know what is okay and what isn’t.
-For example, instead of saying, “Behave better,” you might say, “Use kind words when speaking to others.”
+They are simple, specific guidelines your child can understand.

 How Can You Communicate Expectations Effectively?